xpack-dev-tools/qemu-arm-xpack/README-RELEASE.md

 ## Create a new GitHub pre-release

 - commit and push the `xpack-develop` branch
-- go to the [GitHub Releases](https://github.com/xpack-dev-tools/qemu-arm-xpack/releases) page
+- go to the GitHub [releases](https://github.com/xpack-dev-tools/qemu-arm-xpack/releases) page
 - click **Draft a new release**
 - name the tag like **v2.8.0-10** (mind the dashes in the middle!)
 - select the `xpack-develop` branch